aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 $ source .venv/bin/activate
 ```

-If you are a Windows platform, you would activate the virtualenv like this:
+If you are running the samepl on a Windows platform, you would activate the virtualenv like this:

 ```
 % .venv\Scripts\activate.bat